eligamii/DynamicRPC/README.md

 # DynamicRPC

-Easily work dynamically with JSON RPC calls in C#
+Easily work with JSON RPC calls in C#